 1. Define the Wars and Battles 2.
 Align the Leadership Team 3.
 Co-create the Commitments

 4. Define the Measures and Scoreboards 5.
 Create the Drumbeat of Accountability 6.
 Report on Success

 - Define the measures and scoreboards

 - Report on success

-People describe their strategic focus in different ways: Wildly Important Goals (WIG), Big Hairy Audacious Goal etc. etc. We combine Mutual Value principles with some of the ideas of a well respected strategy handbook ‘The 4 Disciplines of Execution’.
-This focusses on a War which needs to be won as a unifying imperative, and the minimum number of Battles to win it.
-This aligns everyone behind relatively few initiatives in which they can all play a role.
+People describe their strategic focus in different ways: Wildly Important Goals (WIG), Big Hairy Audacious Goal etc. etc. We combine Mutual Value principles with some of the ideas of a well-respected strategy handbook, ‘The 4 Disciplines of Execution’.
+This focusses on a War which needs to be won as a unifying imperative – and the minimum number of Battles to win it.
+Everyone is then aligned behind relatively few initiatives in which they can all play a role.